rebekkaka/BB84-protocol/README.md

 Start the simulation by running the file 'executable.py' with the command 'python3 executable.py' on the console, inside the folder BB84-protocol.

-For more information, read the document 'Quantum Key Distribution', in particular section 5.2.
+For more information, read the document 'QuantumKeyDistribution', in particular section 5.2.